bbauska/meta-react-basics/README.md

 To understand the concept of **props.children**, consider the following real-life situation: you have a couple of apples, and you have a couple of pears.
-You\'d like to carry the apples some distance, so obviously, you\'ll use a bag.
+You&apos;d like to carry the apples some distance, so obviously, you&apos;ll use a bag.

-It\'s not a \"bag for apples\".
-It\'s not a \"bag for pairs\".
-It\'s just a bag.
-Nothing about this bag makes it such that it needs to be referred to as a bag in which you\'d only and always carry apples, nor a bag in which you\'d only and always carry pears.
+It&apos;s not a &quot;bag for apples&quot;.
+It&apos;s not a &quot;bag for pairs&quot;.
+It&apos;s
+just a bag.
+Nothing about this bag makes it such that it needs to be referred to as a bag in which you&apos;d only and always carry apples, nor a bag in which you&apos;d only and always carry pears.

-In a way, the bag \"doesn\'t care\" if it is used to carry apples or pears.
+In a way, the bag &quot;doesn&apos;t care&quot; if it is used to carry apples or pears.
 Nothing about the bag changes.
-There are no changes in the bag\'s material, size, shape, or color - because it can handle apples or pears being carried inside of it, without issues.
+There are no changes in the bag&apos;s material, size, shape, or color - because it can handle apples or pears being carried inside of it, without issues.